 - They’re free and can be done at home on your own schedule.

 - They can help detect breast cancer and other types of breast disease.

 - They can be a way to learn about your body.

 - Doing them can help some people feel more comfortable asking for medical care.

-Some of the cons of doing breast self-exams include:
+Some of the cons of doing chest or breast self-exams include: